avkewalr-msft/live-video-analytics/utilities/amp-viewer/README.md

 # AMP viewer
-This sample project is a web app and api server which hosts the Azure Media Player.
-The url passed to this app represents an Azure Media Services `asset` [see AMS Documentation here](https://docs.microsoft.com/en-us/azure/media-services/latest/assets-concept).
+This sample project is a web app and micro service which hosts the Azure Media Player.
+Please see the [full documentation for Azure Media Player](https://docs.microsoft.com/azure/media-services/latest/use-azure-media-player).

+The amp-viewer utility is capable of playing back videos recorded as assets in Azure Media Services.
+The utility requires you to provide a URL in the following format.

+The URL includes an Azure Media Services `asset` [see AMS Documentation here](https://docs.microsoft.com/azure/media-services/latest/assets-concept).

-The format of the url is:
+The format of the URL is:
 ```
 http://<this_host>:<this_host_port>/ampplayer?ac=<ams_accountname>&an=<ams_assetname>&st=<start_time>
 ```